Last Updated: November 19, 2018

 We may collect your Personal Data from a third-party when you enter a competition or promotion run by the third-party, in case you have permitted the third-party to share your Personal Data.
-We will only use this information for contact details for delivering prizes or providing related services and/or products.
+We will use this information for contact details for delivering prizes or providing related services and/or products.
 If you have explicitly consented to us or to the 3rd party that we send you promotions or updates by email, we may share your email address, name, and products you have purchased with SendInBlue.

 If you purchase a Sound Radix product from a distributor, you will receive a license redeem code for activating the product in your account.
 Once you redeem your license code, the distributor will be able to view your name, email address, the redeemed license code and its redeem date on the Site to help Sound Radix and the distributor to provide better customer support.